-Welcome to my little corner of the internet.
+Welcome to my corner of the internet!
+I’m Chris Wolak and Stay Curious is a blog about books, libraries, and history.
+It’s a place for me to practice and celebrate my core value of life-long learning.
 I’ve been blogging about the books I read, the libraries I visit, and other bookish topics since January 2010.

-I started this blog shortly after stepping down as a manager at Borders Books & Music after over ten years in a variety of positions (district marketing manager, community relations, operations, and sales).
+I started this blog shortly after stepping down as a manager at Borders Books & Music after over ten years in a variety of positions (district marketing manager, community relations, and operations to name a few).
 Although I continued to work as a part-time bookseller for another two years until the company’s demise, I missed the daily interaction with books and book people.
 This blog helped fill that void.

 Through the years I’ve made some wonderful friends through blogging.
 In both real life and online, my tribe has always been book people.

 I’ve spent most of my adult life working with or around books.
-In addition to my time at Borders, I’ve worked as a college English professor and in both academic and public libraries.
-I’ve held jobs in factories, hospitals, and served in the Marine Corps.
-I was born in Chicago and grew up in Cicero, IL.
-I’ve lived in a half-dozen states around the U.S. and now call Connecticut home.
-My non-bookish interests include kayaking, exploring nature, road trips with my wife, and hanging out with our two dogs.
+In addition to my time at Borders, I’ve worked as a college English instructor and in both academic and public libraries.
+I’ve also held jobs in factories, hospitals, and served in the Marine Corps.
+I’ve lived in a handful of states around the U.S. and now call Connecticut home.
+My non-bookish interests include kayaking, exploring nature, and hanging out with my wife and our two dogs.

-I’m currently an archivist and librarian in training at Simmons University (MLIS expected December 2022).
-I also have an MA in Literature from the University of Nebraska-Lincoln and a BA in English from Loyola University Chicago.
+I’m currently pursuing a masters in library and information science with a focus on archives at Simmons University.
+I have an MA in Literature from the University of Nebraska-Lincoln and a BA in English from Loyola University Chicago.

 Book Cougars Podcast

-I’m also a podcaster.
-In December 2016, my friend Emily Fine and I decided to start a literary podcast after we’d driven eight hours, round-trip, to attend an author event.
-We talked about books the entire time.
+In December 2016, my friend Emily Fine and I decided to start a book podcast after we’d driven eight hours, round-trip, to attend an author event.
+(It was Ruth Franklin talking about her new biography of Shirley Jackson at Northshire Bookstore in Manchester, Vermont.)
+We talked about books the entire time, there and back.
 Days later, the Book Cougars: Two Middle-Aged Women on the Hunt for a Good Read was born.
-You can stream episodes directly from our website or find us on iTunes, Spotify, or wherever you get your podcasts.
+You can stream episodes directly from our website or wherever you get your podcasts.

 Other places to find me: